A New Approach to an Old Problem

 It’s a new way of doing things, it’s a mission, it’s One Brave Idea™.

-Dr. Calum MacRae, chief of cardiovascular medicine at Brigham and Women’s Hospital in Boston, and his world-class team were selected as the recipients of the One Brave Idea research award.
+Dr. Calum MacRae, Vice Chair for Scientific Innovation in the Department of Medicine at Brigham and Women’s Hospital in Boston, and his world-class team were selected as the recipients of the One Brave Idea research award.